gluobe/infrastructure-2.0-workshop/Lab 7 - ASG and LC (infra 1.0)/README.md

 1. Go to `Services -> EC2 -> Instances`.
 1. Select your first instance:
     * `lab_instance1_student<your_ID>`
-1. Click on `Actions -> Instance State -> Terminate -> Yes, Terminate`.
+1. Click on `Instance State -> Terminate Instance -> Terminate`.
 1. Select your second instance:
     * `lab_instance2_student<your_ID>`
-1. Click on `Actions -> Instance State -> Terminate -> Yes, Terminate`.
+1. Click on `Instance State -> Terminate Instance -> Terminate`.

-It could a minute but the load balancer should automatically recognize some instances have terminated and won't route traffic to them anymore.
+It will take a couple of minutes but the load balancer should automatically recognize some instances have terminated and won't route traffic to them anymore.
 Instead it will route traffic to the `lab-asg-<your_ID>` instance, created by the ASG, which we linked to the ELB.
     ![](../Images/EC2ViewTerminatedInstances.png?raw=true)

 1. Go to `<your_ID>.gluo.cloud`.